Noskig/rewind/README.md

-# MiniSite-Template
+# Javascript Rewind
- Site Template for JS Projects
+ exercise in strings